uscensusbureau/the-opportunity-project/pages/prize-challenge.md

 ### What is It?
 {: .section-header }

-The Open Data for Good Grand Challenge is a set of cash and in-kind prizes being awarded to teams who have created high-impact digital tools that solve problems for the public.
+The Open Data for Good Grand Challenge is a set of cash and in-kind prizes for teams who have created high-impact digital tools that solve problems for the public.

 Please visit the official [challenge.gov posting]({{ page.challenge-gov }}) for the full rules and application requirements.